School Bus Hijacked With Children Aboard; Suspect Killed

 Dozens of police cars, their red and blue lights flashing, surrounded the yellow bus and police crouched behind them, aiming weapons at the bus.

-Worried parents raced to the scene in Miami Beach, along with schools Superintendent Octavio Visiedo, who said 11 children were on board.
+Worried parents raced to the scene in Miami Beach, along with Visiedo.

 One parent, Vivian Ellis, waited for her child at the school. ``They’re OK.
-I’m happy,″ Ellis said, weeping.
+I’m happy,″ she said, weeping.